+Ruben Ramirez

+Director Maintenance - Grounds

-David Cardenas Director of Maintenance 801 N. Teel, Devine Tx 78016 David.cardenas @devineisd.org 830-851-0750
+801 N. Teel, Devine Tx 78016

+Ruben.ramirez@devineisd.org

+830-851-0751

 Conduct Before and After School (All Grade Levels)

 Teachers and administrators have full authority over student conduct at before- or after-school activities.
 Whether a school activity is on or off district premises, students must follow the same rules of conduct that apply during the instructional day.
 Misbehavior will be subject to consequences established by the Student Code of Conduct or any stricter standards of behavior established by the sponsor for extracurricular participants.